codeccoop/posts-bridge/posts-bridge/readme.txt

 == How it works ==

 Posts Bridge treats post collections as indexes that represents your backend data and allows you to use Gutenberg, WordPress' powerful page builder, as the frontend editor of your backend.
-Whether through manual or automatic synchronization —using ahead-of-time or live fetches— Posts Bridge fully integrates your backend data into the WordPress CMS system.
+Either by manually triggering bulk synchronizations, by scheduling automatic background jobs, or dynamically loading data on renders, Posts Bridge fully integrates your backend data into the WordPress CMS system.

 == Add-ons ==